intuita-inc/intuita-docs/blog/2023-1-17what-are-codemods/index.md

 So you're working on a project, and for some reason, you need to upgrade/change a dependency.
 But by doing so, you realize that you have a lot of rework and refactoring to do in your codebase.

 It feels like you've been hit by a truck.
-How can you go over this huge codebase and re-read, inspect, analyze, and rewrite all this code; and all just for a simple dependency change?
+How can you go over this huge codebase and re-read, inspect, analyze, and rewrite all this code; all just for a simple dependency change?

-Let alone that this will most probably happen again when another dependency usage changes sometime in the near future. 😈
+Let alone that this will most probably happen again when another dependency usage changes sometime soon. 😈

 Huge inconvenience!
-Certainly the amazing coders out there won't leave us in the open without a solution to this, right?
+Certainly, the amazing coders out there won't leave us in the open without a solution to this, right?
 Fear no more.

 <!--truncate-->

 ## I'll Find & Replace, What's the Issue? 😎 (Hint: A Lot!)

-You might like living on the edge and thought about going wild with a find & replace to do all the needed changes in this scenario, but then few replaces in and found that you're either already breaking the code or trying to take care of so many special cases that it's infeasible.
+You might like living on the edge and think about going wild with a find & replace to do all the needed changes in this scenario, but then a few replace in and found that you're either already breaking the code or trying to take care of so many special cases that it's infeasible.
 (This is our "we told you so moment").

 <p align="center"><img src="/img/i-told-you-so.gif" alt="i told you so meme" /></p>